Axway/api-builder-docs/README.md

 * A development branch (`develop`) and a production branch (`master`) for single version products delivered on a regular cycle
 * A latest version production branch (`master`) and one or more previous version sustaining production branches (`762`, `753`, etc.)

-#### CODEOWNERS
+#### Project maintainers and CODEOWNERS

+You must add the appropriate users as maintainers of the GitHub repo under **Settings > Manage access**.
+Users must have write access as a minimum to review and approve pull requests.
+It is best to have at least two maintainers.

-You must modify the CODEOWNERS (`.github/CODEOWNERS`) file with the correct users.
+Next, modify the CODEOWNERS (`.github/CODEOWNERS`) file with the appropriate users.
 This automates who gets added as reviewers in pull requests.
+You can globally add all maintainers as codeowners or opt for specific owners for specific files or directories as shown in the file comments.

 #### Pull request and issue templates